kartoza/qgis-gea-plugin/docs/src/user/quickstart/quick-start.md

 ## How to install QGIS:

 - **Step 1: Visit the QGIS Website:** Open your web browser and go to the QGIS official website: [QGIS Download Page](https://www.qgis.org/download/).
-This link will take you to the download page.

 ![Download QGIS](./img/quick-start-11.png)

 - **Step 2: Choose Your Operating System:** On the download page, you will see options for different operating systems (Windows, macOS, Linux, etc.).
 Select the one that matches your operating system.